-Beetroot dip with walnuts - deliciously rich, healthy, vegan, Paleo and easy to make.
+Our Beetroot Dip With Walnuts is deliciously rich, healthy, vegan, Paleo and easy to make.

 - It’s incredibly quick and easy to make.

-- The ingredients and super healthy – no nasty ingredients like in most store-bought dips.
+- The ingredients and super healthy – no nasty ingredients like in a lot store-bought dips.

 - You can freeze it (in portions for simple snacking).